jpverkamp/blog/content/reviews/books/George R.R. Martin/Wild Cards/5 - Down and Dirty.md

 page_count: 592
 series_index: [5]
 ---
-{{< goodreads book="Down and Dirty" >}} is a bit of an odd duck, with some stories taking place at the same time as the world tour of {{< goodreads book="Aces Abroad" >}} while others take place after.
+[[Down and Dirty]]() is a bit of an odd duck, with some stories taking place at the same time as the world tour of [[Aces Abroad]]() while others take place after.
 There are mafia plotlines, political plotlines with the Puppetman, and a bit of an internal struggle for both Tachyon and the Turtle.
 As with any of the short story collections, there's a wide variety of stories, for better and for worse.

 Individual stories: